 Where will the driveways be?

-In the first phase, we will create a driveway from Carroll Street near the current driveway location.
-In future phases we will add an additional driveway from Lakewood Avenue.
+During the first phase, we anticipate that we will create a driveway from Carroll Street near the current driveway location.
+In subsequent phases, we will add an additional driveway from Lakewood Avenue.
 In response to concerns raised by neighbors, CASA has committed to making the proposed Lakewood Avenue driveway a right-in, right-out only driveway.

 Will CASA sell the property after they build it?
 How do we know it will be properly maintained?